Shmurkio/FakeSecureBoot/README.md

 # FakeSecureBoot
-UEFI DXE driver to fake Secure Boot
+UEFI DXE driver to fake Secure Boot.

 Hooks the gRT->GetVariable function to always return enabled if Secure Boot state is queried.